cerebral/cerebral/packages/docs/content/api/07_connect.en.md

 )
 ```

 This render mode has a great performance improvement on your app.
 It is recommended to use it from the start if you are building a large application.
-The onlgy **gotcha** with this approach is where you change parent paths.
+The only **gotcha** with this approach is where you change parent paths.

 Lets say you point to path **app.isLoading** in a component.
 If you change out **app** path, the component will not render.
-Though if you did a *merge* it would work.
-This is rarely an issue, but good to know.
+This throws an error and tell you to not replace the **app** path or change the component dependency to be **app** instead.